pact-foundation/roadmap/rfc/0000-define-matching-rules-for-form-urlencoded-body.md

 ### Generators

-Generators will be written to pact file.
-Consumer test will failed with this warning log:
+Generators will be ignored for now to prevent this error:

 ```
 Generators only support JSON and XML
 ```

-User need to remove generators to make consumer test works.
+They may be supported in future RFCs.

 ## Drawbacks